We are always looking for new participants! Please help us out and be a part of the making of science by registering your child to participate.

-Your little ones will come and take part in harmless and fun experiments that allow us to unlock the secrets of the young mind.
-This will be done in a safe, clean, well-monitored and exciting environment, where your little one will become a wee scientist for a while!
+Your little ones will come and take part in fun studies that allow us to unlock the secrets of the young mind.
+This will be done in a safe, clean, and exciting environment, where your little one will become a young scientist for a while!

 Participant Information Sheet